-• Blood thinners (ASA, Warfarin, Pradaxa, Xarelto) are usually discontinued 1 week prior to surgery - please contact your prescribing doctor to make a specialized plan for you.
-Other blood thinners such as Vitamin E, Ginko Biloba, ginger, garlic, Advil, Motrin, Naproxen, and green tea need to be discontinued a week prior to surgery.

-• DO continue taking all of your regular medications, especially blood pressure medications.

-• Please remove any eye makeup.

-• Make sure that your blood work has been completed at least 3 weeks before your surgery or as otherwise indicated by the office.
+- Blood thinners (ASA, Warfarin, Pradaxa, Xarelto) are usually discontinued 1 week prior to surgery - please contact your prescribing doctor to make a specialized plan for you.
+Other blood thinners such as Vitamin E, Ginko Biloba, ginger, garlic, Advil, Motrin, Naproxen, and green tea need to be discontinued a week prior to surgery. - DO continue taking all of your regular medications, especially blood pressure medication. - Please remove any eye make-up on the day of surgery. - Make sure that your blood work has been completed at least 3 weeks before your surgery or as otherwise indicated by the office.
 Patients who have not completed their blood work could have their surgery cancelled.
 The blood work requisition is attached to the back of the paperwork.
 You do not need to fast for these blood tests.